Ati1707/DazContentInstaller/README.md

 You can either get the [Release](https://github.com/Ati1707/DazContentInstaller/releases) or clone the repository and install the requirements to run the main file with Python:

-1. Do not change the library path in the config.ini yet
-2. You can either drag and drop your archives or add them with the button below
+1. You can either drag and drop your archives or add them with the button below
-3. If an archive cannot be imported, you will receive a warning or an error in the console.
-You need to manually import those if the archive is not corrupt
+2. If an archive cannot be imported, you will receive a warning or an error in the log.
+You need to manually import those if the archive is not corrupt.
-4. If you want to remove an asset from the library switch to the Uninstall tab
+3. To remove an asset from the library switch to the Uninstall tab

 ## Debug mode